-The collection of the Verde Valley natural endowments, also includes the 1.8 million-acre Coconino National Forest, which surrounds this city and encompasses seven intriguing wilderness areas.
+The collection of the Verde Valley natural endowments also includes the 1.8 million-acre Coconino National Forest, which surrounds this city and encompasses seven intriguing wilderness areas.
 Obviously, the list of sightseeing and recreational amenities, including state parks and national monuments, is extensive.
-In fact, its hardly a surprise that the winding road through Oak Creek canyon is not only Arizona’s ﬁrst ofﬁcially designated scenic highway, it is the ﬁrst leg of a day trip to one of the world’s great wonders, nearby Grand Canyon.
+In fact, its hardly a surprise that the winding road through Oak Creek Canyon is not only Arizona’s ﬁrst ofﬁcially designated scenic highway, but it is also the ﬁrst leg of a day trip to one of the world’s great wonders, nearby Grand Canyon.

 ~ ~ ~